jeremi/js-profiler/README.rst

 ##################

 This javascript library will help you to profile and benchmark your javascript.
 It has no external dependencies.
+Tested with Firefox 3.5, IE7 and Chrome.
+It should also work on the other browsers.

 This is at the state of Beta, but it is working.
 If you encounter any bug, please report them.

 To profile
 ==========